mehaase/encoding-tools/README.md

 # License

-This application is licensed under the Affero General Public License version 3.
+This application is licensed under the GNU General Public License version 3.
 See the LICENSE.md file included with this application for more information.